hakalotech/software-dev-prompt-library/prompts/planning/assistant-specific/aider/story-analysis-prompt.md

 - [specific capability]
 - [specific capability]
 Manual Verification:
+- [what specific result should be visible/observable]
-- [how user should test/verify this functionality]
+- [what specific behavior should occur]
-- [what user should observe when working correctly]
+- [what specific state change should happen]
 Prerequisite: [what functionality must exist first] Developer Notes:
 - [Provide general, technology-neutral suggestions]
-- [Avoid references to specific tools or libraries]
-- [Focus on user objectives, not implementation]
+- [Focus on user-facing functionality only]
+- [Note any important behavioral requirements]

 Step 2.
 Enable [functionality]
 [continue with same format for each step]